miromannino/dotfiles/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```

-So to add new files to the configuration, you can use the `dotfiles` alias in the following way:
+To add new files to the configuration, you can use the `dotfiles` alias in the following way:

 ```
 dotfiles add .vimrc